StokMinder/ml-stockminder/README.md

 - numpy == 1.24.3

 <h1> How to Run Code</h1>
--Clone or download the models and dataset
+-Download code for the models and dataset
+-Open the model on your local environment or online like Google Colab -Load the datasets
+-Run the code
+-Good Luck